 The Bay - Fused Glass Triptych

-This set of three fused glass panels is best viewed as a complete scene, depicting the beautiful sweep of Galway Bay.
+This set of three fused glass panels from Connemara Blue is best viewed as a complete scene, depicting the beautiful sweep of Galway Bay.
 In the third panel, the traditional sailing boat of the region, the tri-sailed Galway Hooker, can be seen coming into view, on its way, perhaps to or from one of the Aran Islands.

 These rugged boats were a vital means of transport for the islanders.
 Everything from groceries to fuel for their fires - even livestock and, of course, island folk themselves - was carried.